Matthias Hansen House: 18th century

 The next owner of the property was wine merchant Johan Sohl.
 He was a member of the Council of 32 Men.
 On his death in 1727 it was sold to Andreas Matthiesen and partners.
 The next owner was Johan Henrik Syling, a brother-in-law of Johan Sohl.
-The building was one of very few buildings in the area to survive the Copenhagen Fire of 1728.
+This was one of very few buildings in the area to survive the Copenhagen Fire of 1728.

 Privy Councillor Otto von Blom acquired the building in 1731.
 In 1738, it was acquired by Anna Sophie Schack.

+Klauman family, 17401873

+Businessman and bank commissioner Gregorius Klauman acquired the property in 1740.
+He was the second president of the Grosserer-Societetet as well as one of the first directors of the Danish Asiatic Company.
+He also owned the country house Aggershvile in Skodsborg on the coast north of the city.

-Justice Minister and bank commissioner Gregorius Klauman acquired the property in 1740.
-In was after his death in 1752 passed to his son, Knud Gregorius de Klauman, who served as mayor of Copenhagen.
+After his death in 1752 it passed to his son, Knud Gregorius de Klauman, who served as mayor of Copenhagen.
 His property was listed in the new cadastre of 1756 as No. 3 in Frimand's Quarter.

+Christian Hansen, 17631795

-His widow Ulrikke Sophie de Klauman sold the property to wholesale merchant Christian Hansen.
-He kept it for more than 30 years, from 1763 until 1795.
+In 1763, Jkauman's widow Ulrikke Sophie de Klauman sold the property to wholesale merchant Christian Hansen.

-The property was home to 31 resudents in five households at the 1787 census.
-The ownern resided in the building with his wife Mariane Valeue, their four-year-old daughter Charlotte Hansen, three office clerks, a coachman(caretaker, a female cook, a nanny and a maid.
-Christian Albrecht Fabricius (1734-1715), General-Administrator of Tal-Lotteriet, resided in the building with his wife Margretha Friderica Sckreek, their three children (aged eight to 17), a female cook, a male servant and a maid.
-Johan Henrich Meincke, another emloyee at Tal-Lotteriet, resided in the building with his wife Marie Tronsen and one maid.
+The property was home to 31 residents in five households at the 1787 census.
+The owner resided in the building with his wife Mariane Valeue, their four-year-old daughter Charlotte Hansen, three office clerks, a coachman, caretaker, a female cook, a nanny and a maid.
+Christian Albrecht Fabricius (1734–1715), General Administrator of Tal-Lotteriet, resided in the building with his wife Margretha Friderica Sckreek, their three children (aged eight to 17), a female cook, a male servant and a maid.
+Johan Henrich Meincke, another employee at Tal-Lotteriet, resided in the building with his wife Marie Tronsen and one maid.
 Rasmus Hansen West, a fishmonger, resided in the building with his wife Christiana Christen Datter and their 19-year-old daughter.
 Christian Stavanger, a greengrocer, resided in the building with his wife Ellen Kirstine, their four-year-old daughter, his 76-year-old mother and one maid.

-Schoustrup family, 1795-1872
+Schoustrup family, 1795–1872

 Jens Schoustrup acquired the building in 1795.
 His old property in Vestergade had just been destroyed in the Copenhagen Fire of 1795.
-He established a vinegar manudactory in the building in 1797.
+He established a vinegar manufactory in the building in 1797.
 His property was again listed in the new cadastre of 1806 as No. 3 in Frimand's Quarter.